It is an offence to produce dark smoke from an open fire on trade or business premises.

 Where to find help

 All diesel engines produce some smoke when they are started and during acceleration.
-If you spot a vehicle producing excessive smoke you can report it to the Drive and Vehicle Standards Agency (DVSA).
+If you spot a heavy-duty vehicle producing excessive smoke you can report it to the Driver and Vehicle Standards Agency (DVSA).

 Chimney height approval